BianChang/HEMIT-DATASET/README.md

 ## Code Availability

-The code for implementation of the dual-branch method can be accessed at: [Anonymous code for paper review](https://anonymous.4open.science/r/HEMIT-DualBranch-Blind/).
+The code for implementation of the dual-branch method can be accessed at: [DualBranch_Pix2pix](https://github.com/BianChang/Pix2pix_DualBranch).

-Note that the code is for review purposes only and we will release the final version upon camera-ready version of the paper.

 ## References